daattali/shinyjs/README.md

 useful functions. `shinyjs` can also be used to easily call your own custom JavaScript functions from R.

-As an extra perk, `shinyjs` also comes with a `colourInput()` Shiny widget, and with a colour picker gadget+RStudio addin that let you choose colours easily.

 Table of contents
 =================